ZhengguoGu/RegularizedSCA/README.md

   1.7 pca_gca.R: A function for identifying common/distinctive processes by means of PCA-GCA method.

-  1.8 cv_CDpre.R: A cross-validation procedure for the CDpre.R algorithm (double checked, it doesnt not work well.
+  1.8 [deteted! this algorithm is replaced by cv_CDpreKf.R]cv_CDpre.R: A cross-validation procedure for the CDpre.R algorithm (double checked, it doesnt not work well.
 Might need to be removed from the package.
 The cross-validation algorithm seems to be not suitable for the types of data that we are dealing with here.)

   1.9 component_structure.R: A function for generating a structured matrix for the CDpre.R function. (double checked on 2016-12-30)

   1.10 cv_CDpreKf.R: A k-fold cross-validation procedure for the CDpre.R algorithm (double checked on 2017-1-8)

+  1.11 maxLGlasso.R: A function for identifying the maximun value of the tuning parameters for Lasso and Group Lasso.

+  1.12 cv_CDfriedman.R: A k-fold cross-validation procedure for the CDfriedman.R algorithm

 2. Check data from http://www.ebi.ac.uk/arrayexpress/experiments/E-TABM-15/ It's publicly available data.
 See paper Chin et al.(2006).
 Genomic and transcriptional aberrations linked to breast cancer pathophysiologies.
 Cancer Cell.
 10. 529-541.